 - More than half of global B2B buyers, at 55%, consider video the most valuable form of content.
 (Isoline)

-- 68% of marketing executives said they got a return on their AI investment.
+- 68% of executives said they got a return on their AI investment.
 (HubSpot)

 - About 73% of consumers express trust in content produced by AI.
 (SeoProfy)